cosmos/ibc/spec/ics-002-client-semantics/README.md

 type ConsensusState = bytes
 ```

+The `ConsensusState` MUST be stored under a particular key, defined below, so that other chains can verify that a particular consensus state has been stored.

 #### Header

-A `Header` is a blockchain header which provides information to update a `ConsensusState`.
+A `Header` is an opaque data structure defined by a client type which provides information to update a `ConsensusState`.
 Headers can be submitted to an associated client to update the stored `ConsensusState`.

-Headers are representation-opaque to the IBC protocol.
 They likely contain a height, a proof,
 a commitment root, and possibly updates to the validity predicate.

 ```typescript